WHO WE ARE

 He also enjoys teaching a small studio of talented young bassoonists out of his home in Chevy Chase, MD.
 Sean holds a BM from the Oberlin Conservatory and an MM from Rice University’s Shepherd School of Music.

 Josh Thompson is a horn player hailing from Spring, Texas.
-An avid chamber musician, he is a member of the local wind quintet District5.
+An avid chamber musician, he is a member of wind quintet District5.

 He has held fellowships at various summer programs including the Tanglewood Music Center, the Norfolk (CT) Chamber Festival, and the Bowdoin International Music Festival.
 He also attended the New York String Orchestra Seminar, performing in Carnegie Hall.